OpenSmalltalk/opensmalltalk-vm/CONTRIBUTING.md

 those directories and cross-merge them across branches.
 The split is mostly just historical right now, since most development takes place on the Cog branch.

-Also a historical artifact is that we use source tree substitutions.
+Also, a historical artifact is that we use source tree substitutions.
 Specifically, any sq*SCCSVersion.h files anywhere in the tree are processed to replace `$Rev$`, `$Date$`, `$URL$` and `$CommitHash$` with the current revision (defined as the timestamp %Y%m%d%H%M of the latest